 5.60.
-The effects of wind on SSCs not important to safety causing interactions with structures important to safety could also be of concern; for example, the collapse of large cranes located outside structures important to safety.
-A dedicated analysis should be performed and adequate mitigation methods, such as physical separation or protective structures, should be provided, as necessary.
+The effects of wind on SSCs not important to safety that could cause interactions with structures important to safety could also be of concern, for example the collapse of large cranes located outside structures important to safety.

+A dedicated analysis should be performed, and adequate mitigation methods, such as physical separation or protective structures, should be provided as necessary.